ofiryakobi/debm/README.md

 (3) Be a central repository for published models.
 (4) Speed up the process of comparing, assessing and developing behavioral models.
 (5) Facilitate teaching and intuition of decision-making models.
+(6) Built-in support for multiprocessing, reducing estimation and fitting time.

 DEBM contains the basic building blocks of behavioral models, alongside built-in models from the decision-making literature.
 The full code is available above in the present GitHub repository.